HeadChiefHoncho/The-Family-Cat/README.md

 # Instructions to Download/Play

-To play, download the entire repo (keeping the file structure the same) and use the config.exe to choose your game settings.
+The Family Cat is only playable on Windows.
+To play, download the entire repo (keeping the file structure the same) and open the game with "Windows/Cat Demo.exe".

+Use "Windows/winsetup.exe" to choose your game settings.

 # Controls